CAU-TeamLiuJF/GOplan/README.md

 This example shows how to running the breeding program optimization of a three-way crossbreeding system under a fixed number of final production.
 To save time, we set QUICK as TRUE.

+If you successfully finish the running, you will see these:
+Analyse finish!
+Results generated in: xxxx
+Time difference of 30.48747 mins